 In the presence of a temporary threat, the stress reflex can save your life.
 With anxiety, your stress response is overactive and constant.
 You could find yourself dealing with serious, long-term repercussions for both your physical and emotional health.

 Using hypnotherapy for anxiety disorder is a cost-effective alternative to medication.
 It has been used for years to address a variety of anxiety-related issues, including anxiety associated with dental procedures, medical care, surgery, cancer treatments, and burns.
-Researchers have also evaluated hypnosis for anxiety disorder with migraines, IBS, and other anxiety-related conditions.
-The results have demonstrated that hypnosis can be beneficial there, too.
+Self-hypnosis can also alleviate work-related stress.

 With our best hypnosis for anxiety, you can restore your sense of inner calm and ease your anxiety.